wwwaylon/wwwaylon.github.io/archive/2024-10-10-pathdiagram.md

 tags: [Path Diagram Illustrator]
 ---

 Creating high-quality path diagrams for structural equation models (SEM) is crucial for clearly communicating your results in academic publications.
-While some SEM software provide readily available path diagrams further refinement is often necessary.
+While some SEM software provide readily available path diagrams, further refinement is often necessary.
 Mplus, for example, provides the Mplus Diagrammer, which can export diagrams in `.mdg` format, a proprietary binary format, you can’t directly parse or manipulate outside of the Mplus.
 To make the diagrams publication-ready, further refinement in Adobe Illustrator can be used.
 In this guide, we’ll show you how to export your Mplus path diagram as a `.pdf` file (a scalable vector graphic format) and refine it in Adobe Illustrator to create polished, professional diagrams.

 <p><h2>Table of Contents</h2>
 <nav id="TableOfContents">